raya77/target.en/help/c-integrating-target-with-mac/a4t/r-a4t-faq/a4t-faq-initial-provisioning.md

 ---
 keywords: faq;frequently asked questions;analytics for target;a4t;provisioning;provisioning;adobe Experience Cloud
-description: Find answers to questions that are frequently asked about provisioning Analytics for Target (A4T), which lets you use Analytics reporting for Target activities.
+description: Find answers to questions that are frequently asked about provisioning Analytics for [!DNL Target] (A4T), which lets you use Analytics reporting for [!DNL Target] activities.
 title: Where Can I Find Information about A4T Initial Provisioning?
 feature: Analytics for Target (A4T)
 exl-id: 4b098444-3e5b-45e3-b635-1857c2c8d183
 ---
-# Initial provisioning - A4T FAQ{#initial-provisioning-a-t-faq}
+# Initial provisioning - A4T FAQ

 This topic contains answers to questions that are frequently asked about provisioning [!DNL Adobe Analytics] as the reporting source for [!DNL Adobe Target] (A4T).